John Wentworth (Illinois politician): U.S. Congressman from Illinois's 1st district (1865–1867)

+Chicago Board of Education (1860–1863; 1867–1871)

+From 1860 until 1863, Wentworth served on the Chicago Board of Education.
+Wentworth again served on the Chicago Board of Education from 1867 until 1871.
+Per some sources, he was board president in 1869, while other sources name S.A.
+Briggs as having held the office that year instead.

+Later life

-After retiring from Congress, from 1868 Wentworth lived at his country estate at 5441 South Harlem Avenue in Chicago.
+After retiring from Congress, beginning in 1868 Wentworth lived at his country estate at 5441 South Harlem Avenue in Chicago.
 He owned about 5000 acre of land in what is today part of the Chicago neighborhood of Garfield Ridge and suburban Summit.

 When an author left a manuscript of a history of Chicago with Wentworth for his suggestions, he reportedly removed what did not refer to him and returned the manuscript to its author with the note, "Here is your expurgated and correct history of Chicago."